Long Story Short (film): Release

 The film was released in Australia on 11 February 2021 by StudioCanal, and in US theaters and on VOD on 2 July 2021 by Saban Films.

 Reception

 Box office

 Long Story Short grossed a worldwide total of $2.3 million.

 Critical response

 On review aggregator Rotten Tomatoes, it holds an approval rating of 50% based on 28 reviews, with an average rating of 6/10.
-The website's critics consensus reads: "Long Story Short's handful of clever touches aren't enough to outweigh this romantic comedy's repetitive and predictable story."
+The website's critics consensus reads: "Long Story Shorts handful of clever touches aren't enough to outweigh this romantic comedy's repetitive and predictable story."

+Adaptation

+The Italian film Era ora (Still Time, 2023), directed by Alessandro Aronadio and starring Edoardo Leo, is based on Long Story Short.